Reforming Institutions: A Path Towards Renewed Trust and Leadership

 The Loss of Intrinsic Value

-Somewhere between the Renaissance and modern times, we set up these Newtonian systems where we think of a satisfactory outcome as a mere equilibrium between forces.
-We think the competitive market gives us what we want, so we don’t need virtuous merchants.
-We think electoral competition gives us good government, so we don’t need virtuous politicians.
+Somewhere between the Renaissance and modern times, we established Newtonian systems that view satisfactory outcomes as mere equilibrium between forces.
+We believe the competitive market gives us what we want, so we don’t need virtuous merchants.
+We think electoral competition leads to good government, so we don’t need virtuous politicians.

 We instinctively believe that if we set up a competition, the best will rise to the top.
 I am not saying competition is bad.
-But I am saying that we are perhaps the first civilisation without a sense of intrinsic merit or beauty sitting at the centre of our public life.
+However, I am suggesting that we might be the first civilisation without a sense of intrinsic merit or beauty at the centre of our public life.

 You can see this in our physical world.
-If you go to the railway station in Queanbeyan, it’s a small, modest building for what was then a small country town.
-Then was the 1880s.
-It is a picture of loveliness.
-The legislative buildings in Melbourne, built in the 1880s, are sublime.
-It is very hard to find a major public building built before World War I that isn't beautiful.
+If you visit the railway station in Queanbeyan, you will find a small, modest building that reflects its history as a small country town.
+Built in the 1880s, it is a picture of loveliness.
+The legislative buildings in Melbourne, also constructed in the 1880s, are sublime.
+It is hard to find a major public building built before World War I that isn't beautiful.

-Compare that to today.
-We have privileged utility over all.
-We turned functionalism into an ideology, brought in the property developers to minimise costs, and let the sense of craft atrophy.
-We created a world where the best doesn't always do well; often, the mediocre flourishes because it scales better.
+Now, compare that to today.
+We have prioritised utility above all else.
+We turned functionalism into an ideology, brought in property developers to minimise costs, and allowed the sense of craft to wither.
+We created a world where the best does not always thrive; often, the mediocre flourishes because it scales better.

 Gresham’s Law and the Bureaucratic Game